 DISRUPTION TO THE FAMILY OF GOD

 Ever since Satan fell, our adversary has taken actions to break down the people of God.
-He knows, weakening the people of God weakens the House of God, and families follow along in a downward spiral .
+He knows weakening the people of God weakens the House of God, and families follow along in a downward spiral .
 But even in the context of our nation today, she is sick with every vile thing that can be thought up in the mind of evil men.
-Although America is a free country, she is run by men and women who pervert the Gospel and say good is evil, and evil is good.
+Although America is a free country, it is run by men and women who pervert the Gospel and say good is wrong and evil is good.
 Watching in this recent election prompted me to reflect upon this country's founding principles, the time when America operated upon the beliefs in "The One True God."
 They significantly influenced our founding fathers.
 They trusted God implicitly to lead them into the future of America.

 America is acutely withdrawn from any semblance of our founding fathers and their forbearing principles.
 Although there will be seasons of mercy, revival, and greater glory yet to come before our Lord's return, God is purifying and refining the Bride in this season.
-The wicked are increasing in wickedness, also, as both realities are part of God's plan.
+The wicked are increasing in wickedness, as both realities are part of God's plan.
 We remember that for as long as the Lord should tarry, revivals have sprung forth under such times of prevailing wickedness, trial, and tribulations.
 Nehemiah and Ezra rebuilt the wall of Jerusalem under this inspiration with national desperation behind them.
 When the Law was found and re-read, a flame was reignited in God's people, and a resurgence of Faith followed!

-Living as a patriot for the kingdom of God in our times grows more challenging as we come closer to the return of the Lord.
+Living as a patriot for the Kingdom of God in our times grows more challenging as we come closer to the return of the Lord.
 The body is changing.
-The extraordinary change of demeanor and character across the family of God was precisely Paul's concern!
+The extraordinary change of demeanor and Character across the family of God was precisely Paul's concern!

 A few years ago, I experienced these changes spoken by Paul, and I recall my profound reaction.
 "Lord, what is going on?"
 Shockingly, I realized that 2nd Timothy 3 had arrived.
-His words revealed that significant deviations from kingdom life would occur in our day.
+His words revealed significant deviations from kingdom life would occur in our day.
 Shortly after, I took this burgeoning trouble in my spirit to Asia to see if the waves of this end-time storm were crashing on the church's shores there.
-As I had the opportunity to speak with leaders in Asia, the same troubles were occurring.
-Note, Paul's words do not distinguish lay people from leaders, and they apply broadly.
+As I had the opportunity to speak with leaders in Asia, the same troubles occurred.
+Paul's words do not distinguish lay people from leaders, and they apply broadly.
 He points to systemic and endemic shifts that will affect everyone at some level.
 Some will be the recipients of it, others will fall prey to it, and others must negotiate the work of God in the midst of it.
-I realized ministry life would now require an artful straddle between the work of God and the sheer condition of our times.
+I realized ministry life would now require an artful straddle between the work of God and the condition of our times.

 What Paul describes is a significant disruption to the family of God.
 He reveals what I term a "Prominent Horn of Power" that will bring great distress to the community of Faith.
 It refers not to the anti-Christ, but the spirit of the anti-Christ, or an anti-Messiah character that will prompt people to submit to no spiritual headship—they will follow their inclinations and be a horn of power unto themselves.
 Of course, this stems from a spirit of lawlessness, which directs people to shake off rules and authorities.

 To make matters worse, spiritual leaders are increasingly falling into the pitfalls of pornography, mismanagement of money, and moral failure.
 The divorce rate among pastors is higher than ever.
 An estimated 1,500 pastors leave the ministry per month, a statistic is given a little less than a decade ago, and all are well-documented.
 On the other hand, this silent storm brewing in the church is hard to quantify, but the increasing number of disenfranchised people is identifiable.
-More today are departing from the faith than ever before.
+More today are departing from the Faith than ever before.
 Paul forewarned us of this though, and also from his words in 1st Timothy 4:1, "Now the Spirit expressly states that in later times some will abandon the faith to follow deceitful spirits and the teachings of demons, influenced by the hypocrisy of liars, whose consciences are seared with a hot iron."
 A sobering fact is revealed.
-A danger lurks amongst us, and it is not found outside the family of God, but within.
+A danger lurks amongst us, and it is not found outside the family of God but within.